 The uphill is constant and will take you about an hour.
 The path becomes steep and a bit more tricky as you reach the summit, where there’s a bit of a scramble.
 I really recommend stopping for a break at the cairn where, on a clear day, you’ll have amazing mountain views in all directions.
 It really is worth the climb.

 From here, you’ll head down into Forcella Marcoira, back up the other side, and then enter a steep downhill section.
 The path here is almost impossible to see, and it’s a bit of a difficult scramble down.
 Hiking poles would be a great help.

 When you reach path 213, turn right in order to head back to the Passo Tre Croci car park.

 READ THIS | A Complete Guide to the Lago di Sorapis Hike

 The Passo Tre Croci car park is an easy 15 minute drive from Cortina d’Ampezzo.
 Parking is free and readily available, with multiple parking areas.
 I suggest you arrive early since this hike is becoming increasingly popular.
-There is also parking available at the side of the road directly by the trailhead, but this will be full very early in summer.
+Parking is also available at the side of the road directly by the trailhead, but this will be full early in summer.

 Facilities on the Lago di Sorapis Hike

 The only hut is Rifugio Alfonso Vandelli, located a few minutes from the lake.
 The rifugio is only open for three months, from June 20th to September 20th, so plan accordingly.
 Outside of these months, there are no facilities, not even toilets.

 The Torri del Vajolet / Vajolet Towers Hike